sotiriskaragiannis/MIPS-Assembly/Mips assembler in python/README.md

 - All immediate values should be written in decimal form.
 - J-type instructions (j, jal) dont work with labels.
 You must input the exact decimal address of the jump.
 - Instructions like lw, sw, sh etc. that use parenthesis must follow a specific syntax like "lw $t4, 4($s0)".
-- The programs doesn't show error messages yet.
+- The program doesn't show error messages yet.